 There are museums, art galleries, hip cafes, and a historical center.

 It’s a big enough city to keep you buzzing but has a moderate pace of life.
-It also happens to be one of the cheapest places to live in Mexico.
+It also happens to be one of the cheapest places to retire in Mexico, which is great if you’re looking for affordable living post-retirement.

-Oh, and did I mention it’s one of the safest cities in Mexico?
+Oh, and did I mention it’s one of the safest places to retire in Mexico?

 Merida – best place to live in Mexico for historic charm and modern amenities